How to Run PPC Campaigns in Google Ads

 Your video campaign report depends on your goals.
-In the AdWords video campaigns select the metrics group which aligns with your desired goals and see the performance of your AdWords video campaigns.
+In the Google Ads, video campaigns select the metrics group which aligns with your desired goals and see the performance of your Google Ads video campaigns.

 For example, if the main goal of your video campaign is to direct users to your lead capture landing page then your metrics could be session, paid views, cost-per-visit, earned subscriber, impression, cost-per-visit, signup completion goal, and engagement rate.

 By default, this report shows campaign as a primary dimension so you can switch between ad content and video to video data to further segment your data.